 So he who was seated on the cloud swung his sickle over the earth, and the earth was harvested:

-The noun therismos (the harvest) and the verb therizo (to harvest or cut down)4 have been used in reference to harvesting ripe crops.
-Consider ancient Israel and the anticipation that likely swept through communities as they gathered for the new harvest, feasting, and solemn ceremonies to offer the first and best of the harvest to God.
+The noun therismos (the harvest) and the verb therizo (to harvest or cut down)1 have been used in reference to harvesting ripe crops.
+Consider ancient Israel and the excitement that spread through communities as they came together for the new harvest, celebrating with feasting and solemn ceremonies to present the first and finest of the harvest to God – the omer offering.

-The omer offering (korban omer), or the sheaf offering, was an offering made by the priests of Israel in the Temple.
-The offering consisted of one ‘omer of freshly harvested grain and was waved in the Temple.
-It was offered on Passover and signaled the beginning of the 49-day, or “counting of the Omer” which concluded with the Shavuot holiday.5
+The omer offering (korban Ha’ omer), or the sheaf offering, was made by the priests of Israel in the Temple.
+The offering comprised one ‘omer (approximately 2.2 liters or .6 gallons) of freshly harvested grain, which was waved in the Temple.
+It was forbidden to consume any new grains until this offering was made.2

 Lev 23:9 The LORD said to Moses, 10 “Speak to the Israelites and say to them: ‘When you enter the land I am going to give you and you reap its harvest, bring to the priest a sheaf of the first grain you harvest.
 11 He is to wave the sheaf before the LORD so it will be accepted on your behalf; the priest is to wave it on the day after the Sabbath.